EricTGoto/Notes/Books/code_complete.md

 summary:
 - architecture should describe the motivations for all major decisions, rationales for including/excluding any alternatives should be explained
 - if good architectural design hasn't been done, you might be solving the right problem the wrong way during construction

+<h3>Ch 4: Key Construction Decisions</h3>

+<b>Choosing a programming language</b>

+- programmers are more productive using a familiar high-level language such as Java, Python, C#

+<b>Program <i>into</i> a language</b>

+- programmers who program "into" a language first decide what thoughts they want to express, and then they determine how to express those thoughts using the tools provided by their specific language
+- try to compensate for missing aspects of your programming language by using your own coding conventions, standards, libraries, etc
+    - essentially, work around problems created by a programming language

+<b>Selection of Major Construction Practices</b>

+- there are many practices that can be used, it is good to decide which ones are to be used and which ones are to be excluded
+    - coding conventions for names, comments, layout
+    - handling errors, security, OOB
+    - process to check in code
+    - pair programming? individual?
+    - when to write tests? before, during, after?
+    - integration tests?
+    - peer review of code?
+    - version control?
+    - language, language version?
+    - framework?
+    - misc tools like: refactoring tool, test framework, syntax checker